ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 Otherwise, the Leader responds with a body consisting of an `UploadResponse` and the media type `application/dap-report-resp`.
 The Leader only includes reports that failed processing in the response.
+Reports that are accepted do not have a response.

+Reports in the response follow the same order as specified in the request.

 For each report that failed to upload, the Leader creates a `ReportUploadStatus` struct and includes the `ReportId` from the input and a `ReportError` {{basic-definitions}} that describes the failure.

 If the Leader does not recognize the `config_id` in the encrypted input share, it sets the error field to `outdated_config`